robmoore-i/ci-build-simulator/README.md

 #### Assumptions made by the plugin

-- Test sources are written in Groovy, under the default groovy source set, `src/test/groovy`
+- Test sources are written in Groovy, under the default groovy source set (i.e. `src/test/groovy`)
-- There is a test source package `ci.build.simulator.<project-name>.stable`, which is where the
-  plugin will generate stable (non-flaky) tests.
-For example, `ci.build.simulator.sleeper.stable`.
-The `<project name>` is the name of the subdirectory of this repo, i.e. the value within the include statement in `settings.gradle.kts`.
+- There is a base package `ci.build.simulator.<project-name>` for both the main and test sources, which is where the plugin will generate code.
+For example, `ci.build.simulator.sleeper`.
+The `<project name>` is the name of the subdirectory of this repo (i.e. the value within the 'include' call in `settings.gradle.kts`).
-- Junit 5 is on the test classpath (i.e. `testImplementation("org.junit.jupiter:junit-jupiter:5.7.1")`)
+- Junit 5 needs to be on the test classpath
+  (i.e. `testImplementation("org.junit.jupiter:junit-jupiter:5.7.1")`)

+## Extending this simulator

+There are different kinds of projects, whose builds have different kinds of characteristics in terms of test duration, test flakiness, and in other ways too.
+You may want to generate data for different phases of the build, like creating different kinds of artefacts like JARs, executables, containers or something else.
+To do this, you'll need to be able to extend this simulator to cover whatever custom requirements you might have.

 ## CodeDay Labs